hpark-tech/Unity-3D/README.md

 # Unity-3D
-Complete C# Unity Game Developer 3D
+This is a practice project for Complete C# Unity Game Developer 3D.